soroush-04/Algorithms-Data-Structures/README.md

 ### Sliding Window
 - Consider using this technique when searching for specific subarrays or contiguous sequences.

+### Hashmaps
+- Use tuples as keys if needed not the list.

 ### Stack
 - You need to perform on current and previous index?
 Consider using stack for optimized performance.